-In earlier blogs I described the abrupt change in the nature and direction of the Conservative party since the accession to the leadership of Theresa May.
+In earlier blogs I described the abrupt change in the nature and direction of the Conservatives since the accession to the leadership of Theresa May.
 In these blogs I pointed to a close meshing of ideologies between Donald Trump in the United States and Theresa May.
 You can read these posts here and here but the essence of my argument is the Conservative abandonment of the pursuit of neo-Libertarianism to a largely Neo-Conservative outlook.

 Although the situation is a complex one the difference hinges on the size of the Government.
 Neo-Libertarians want to shrink the State and cut taxes, with the austerity policies of David Cameron and George Osborne providing a perfect cover.
-Nro-Conservatives, however, favour a much larger state (though not at the citizen level) with higher taxes to support it.
-Like the Neo-Libertarians they want the state withdrawn from the business of extendeing personal rights and protections (the Welfare State) and see a big project (Brexitm for example) as the best way of mobilising patriotism, maintaining social cohesion and justifying the destruction of those rights.
+Neo-Conservatives, however, favour a much larger state (though not at the citizen level) with higher taxes to support it.
+Like the Neo-Libertarians they want the state withdrawn from the business of extendeing personal rights and protections (the Welfare State) and see a big project (Brexit for example) as the best way of mobilising patriotism, maintaining social cohesion and justifying the destruction of those rights.

 It wasn’t supposed to be like this

 What went wrong?
-In my posts I pointed to an influential figure in American David Brooks.
-A central plank of his idea ifs that you cannot rely on consensus or inclusive politics to drive through a neo-Conservative programme, but instead it must be spearheaded by a closr-knit family (The Trumps) or a strong (and stable!!) individual (supposedly, Theresa May).
-To the disappointment of the neo-Cons, in the US Trump is proving too incoherent, unpredictable and ill-disciplined to really make a really effective impact.
+In my posts I pointed to an influential figure in American right wing politics, David Brooks.
+A central plank of his idea ifs that you cannot rely on consensus or inclusive politics to drive through a neo-Conservative programme, but instead it must be spearheaded by a closr-knit family (the Trumps) or a strong (and stable!!) individual (supposedly, Theresa May).
+To the disappointment of the neo-Cons, in the US Trump is proving too incoherent, unpredictable and ill-disciplined to really make an effective impact.
 As we have seen in our UK election, Theresa Mat has proven to be uninspiring, uncharismatic and incompetent.
 Any similarity between May and a Boudicca/Britannia figure evaporated very swiftly during the campaign and she proved to possess almost no talent to persuade anyone to follow her in a bonfire of rights in exchange for national greatness.